A collection of illustrated faces inside the Kids Helpline speech bubble showing different emotions.

-Your guide to dealing with natural disasters
+Your guide to dealing with a natural disaster

 Cyclones, storms, floods, bushfires, droughts and more...

-Australia experiences various kinds of natural disasters - and there are many services in Australia that provide great information, guidance and support around preparing for a disaster, staying safe during a disaster, and recovering after a disaster.
+Australia experiences various kinds of natural disasters, and there are many services in Australia that provide great information, guidance, and support around preparing for a disaster, staying safe during a disaster, and recovering after a disaster.

 Things you can do before a disaster